Jeff Purvis

+NASCAR career

-Winston Cup Series career
+Winston Cup Series

 Purvis made his NASCAR debut in 1990.
 He was hired to drive Bobby Allison's No. 12 Raybestos Buick at Martinsville Speedway.
 He started in 31st position for that race, but crashed out and finished 28th.
 After that, Purvis raced four more times in 1990 in the No. 51 Plasti-Kote Chevrolet owned by James Finch, who once owned his cars when he raced late model dirt races.
-His best finish among those was a 31st at North Wilkesboro.
+His best finish among those was 31st at North Wilkesboro.
 He also set his best start of 1990 there, 24th.

 Purvis would run six races for Finch in 1991.
 His best start of that year was 22nd.
 He set his career best finish to that date at Atlanta.
 After starting 29th, Purvis completed many laps and finished in the 24th position.
 He only finished two races that season.

 Once again, Purvis would race six times in 1992.
 He ran two races for Finch finishing 27th at Michigan and 36th at Phoenix.
 He ran four more races for the No. 12 Raybestos Brakes Chevy for Bobby Allison.
 His highlight was his career-best finish of 22nd at Richmond.

 In 1993, Purvis ran the most races in a season for his career.
 Making eight starts, Purvis ran three races for Finch and five races for Morgan-McClure Motorsports in their No. 4 Eastman Kodak Chevy.
-At Talladega in July, Purvis was able to top his previous best start with a 21st, as well as enjoying the best runs of his career.
+At Talladega in July, Purvis was able to top his previous best start with a 21st, as well as enjoy the best runs of his career.
 He earned his best qualifying effort of 18th at Richmond and quickly followed it up with his career-best 16th-place finish.
-The next week, he broke his best finish again with a 13th-place finish at Dover and also added a 17th at Martinsville.
+The next week, he broke his best finish again with a thirteenth place finish at Dover and also added a seventeenth at Martinsville.